Chart Color Schemes

 Bentley Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified ten projects that could impact the region.
-Notable ones are Cherrybrook Estate, The Outlook, Sugarworld Estate, and Cairns Water Security Stage 1 (CWSS1) Project.
-Relevant details about these key initiatives follow.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified ten projects likely affecting the region.
+Notable projects include Cherrybrook Estate, The Outlook, Sugarworld Estate, and Cairns Water Security Stage 1 (CWSS1) Project.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.